-Between the EU member states, the new Brussels I Regulation no longer requires a party wishing to enforce a foreign judgment in France to obtain a judgment in France recognising or enforcing this foreign judgment.
-A judgment given in a member state which is enforceable in that member state shall be enforceable in the other member states without any declaration of enforceability being required (see article 39).
+Between EU member states, the new Brussels I Regulation no longer obliges a party wishing to enforce a foreign judgment in France to obtain a judgment in France recognising or enforcing the foreign judgment.
+A judgment given in a member state that is enforceable in that member state shall be enforceable in the other member states without any declaration of enforceability being required (see article 39).
 An enforceable judgment shall carry with it by operation of law the power to proceed to any protective measures that exist under the law of the member state addressed (see article 40).

-The European Enforcement Order Regulation (article 5) does not include the possibility to oppose against the recognition of an EEO.
-Nevertheless, article 21(1) establishes the possibility of a refusal of enforcement in cases of irreconcilability of the judgment with a prior judgment and the suspension and the limitation of the enforcement.
+The European Enforcement Order Regulation (article 5) does not include the possibility to oppose the recognition of an EEO.
+Nevertheless, article 21(1) establishes the possibility of a refusal of enforcement in cases of irreconcilability of the judgment with a prior judgment and the suspension and limitation of the enforcement.
 According to article 23 of the European Enforcement Order Regulation, the enforcing court can limit the enforcement proceedings to protective measures, make enforcement conditional on the provision of a security or suspend the enforcement proceedings.

-With regard to the Regulation on European Payment Order, the defendant has to lodge his or her appeal before the court of origin by using the standard form F set out in Annexe IV of the Regulation (article 12(4)(b)) within 30 days from the service of the order.
+With regard to the European Payment Order Regulation, the defendant has to lodge its appeal before the court of origin by using the standard form F set out in Annex IV of the Regulation (article 12(4)(b)) within 30 days from the service of the order.